Kacper970/NIGHTMARE/inference_data/README.md

 The **export_metainfo.py** can be run to generate the meta information needed for the other functions/files that will follow below.
 This needs to be run for the train, val and test folders of the data.

 The **create_hdf5.py** can be run to generate hdf5 files for the folders with the data.
 This needs to be run for the train, val and test folders of the data.
+There is a cell that needs to be uncommented when working with all text combined.

 The **inference.py** can be run to inference the embeddings from the hdf5 files.
 In order to switch between Clip and Bert/Dino embeddings the changes need to be made in lines: 20-26 and 148-156.